jonasradke-dev/StrgCandV/README.md

 Python Scripter
 ---------------

-I've been coding for 2 years now, trying to get my self to the best and inprove everyday.
+I've been coding for 4 years now, trying to get my self to the best and inprove everyday.

 * 🌍  I'm based in Germany
-* 🚀  I'm currently working on [a free ARK Tribelog Script](http://discord.gg/G2W7W23g9U)
+* 🚀  I'm currently working on KeySystems and ARK Stuff
-* 🧠  I'm currently learning Java and JavaScript...
+* 🧠  I'm currently learning C++

 ### Skills